eye-division/lucytennyson-yoga/classes.md

 5.15pm-6.30pm End a busy day with gentle yoga and relaxation, and unwind with a hatha flow class.&nbsp; [St Ethelwolds](http://ethelwoldhouse.com/), East St Helen Street, **Abingdon.&nbsp;***Small group meets in the tranquil Sanctuary at St Ethelwolds House.
 All levels.*

-7.30pm-8.45pm **Focus on beginners**&nbsp;class.
-All levels of fitness, older people, men and younger people welcome.
-More experienced students also, especially those looking for a deep stretch and chance to relax after work.
-Performance Studio, Larkmead School,&nbsp; **Abingdon.&nbsp;***Come and be part of a friendly new group: large studio space.*
+7.30pm-8.45pm Yoga for all: All welcome, older people, men and younger people, and beginners.
+More experienced students too, especially those looking for a deeper focus and chance to relax after work.
+Performance Studio, Larkmead School,&nbsp; **Abingdon.&nbsp;***Come and be part of a friendly group: large studio space.*

 <br>&nbsp;